Q: Why should I submit my article?

 A: Our editorial board is made up of expert researchers – typically, academics who work as professors in universities or who have a deep research and publication experience.
 This is how it works in scholarly journals.
 You may read brief editor bios here.

-We are exceedingly proud of our board and of their dedicated, volunteer work they do for us.
+We are very proud of our reviewers and of the dedicated, volunteer work they do for us.
 They are motivated by an earnest desire to find and spread knowledge, and to help future generations improve their research and writing.

 Q: How many people read and comment on each submission?